pagarme/react-style-guide/README.md

 ### Variables, lots of variables!

 We encourage the "variabilification".
 Always define variables to increase reuse and make styles more consistent.
-The CSS specification defines a way to declare native variables that are very interesting.
+The CSS4 specification defines a way to declare native variables.
 We adopted them as the standard.

 To define a variable accessible globally: